-When substituting ingredients, keep in mind that some cooking ingredients might cause a slight change in taste or texture.
-Often, the change will depend on whether the ingredient substituted is a major or minor item called for in the recipe.
+When substituting ingredients, always keep in mind that different ingredients might cause a slight change in taste or texture.
+Often, the change will depend on whether the ingredient being substituted is a major or minor item called for.

-Unfortunately, there are no truly effective baking substitutes for some essential ingredients like baking soda and cream of tartar; these you must always have on hand in your cupboard.
+Unfortunately, there were never any 100% "effective" recipe substitutions for some essential ingredients such as baking soda and cream of tartar.
+These you must always have on hand in your baking cupboard.